 Returning to volunteer again on North of Lebanon, by the Northern border with Syria, during the Lebanese Revolution (Winter 2019-2020, mainly setting up logistics on the field for a group of doctors), and again for five months in 2021 (with some hustle and bustle of Syrian refugee camps : ) ).

-Sharing then Taiji for the month of June 2022 in Lesvos, Greece, with refugees and volunteers.
+Sharing then Taiji for the month of June 2022 in Lesvos, with refugees and volunteers.

 Over the years, she has participated in various seminars and courses for nonviolent work in war zones.

-She recently begun to specialize in self-care for people working in conflict areas.
+She recently begun to specialize in self-care and burnout prevention for people working in conflict areas, through Academy for Conflict Transformation (ForumZFD).
 And is continuing to explore ways of sharing the practice with people in areas of crisis.

 What is Taiji (Taichi)?

-As other ancient traditions and practices, the Taiji path is a path of going back to the origin, returning to the most natural state.
+As some of the other ancient traditions and practices, the Taiji Tao path is a path of going back to the origin, returning to the most natural state.

 The Taiji Practice

-As we practice, and begin to learn how to sit, stand, move, breathe, etc, our awareness naturally develops, our mind begins to become more still, spacious, and able to focus, our tensions release, our body gradually align and open, and our heart too… Over time bringing back our mind, body, breath, energy, to operating together more harmoniously as one.
+As we practice, and begin to learn how to sit, stand, move, breathe, etc, our awareness naturally begins to develop, our mind begins to become more still, spacious, and able to focus, our tensions release, our body gradually align and open, and our heart too… Over time bringing back our mind, body, breath, energy, to operating together more harmoniously as one.

 So in the setting of practice, while looking to bring the whole system into a more unified harmonious condition, we gradually find out, intimately and in depth, about our relationship with experience.
 And the arduous and wondrous path of investigation into the nature of Self begins to unfold.